env.dev

 How Should APIs Communicate Rate Limits?

-The IETF draft RateLimit header fields (draft-ietf-httpapi-ratelimit-headers) standardize how APIs communicate rate limit status.
+The IETF draft RateLimit header fields (draft-ietf-httpapi-ratelimit-headers, revision 10 published September 2025) standardize how APIs communicate rate limit status.
 Many APIs already use the X-RateLimit-* convention.

 Rate limit response headers